 Tobacco can interfere with milk production.
-Nicotine from tobacco also passes into breast milk and can cause crying, irritability and insomnia.
-Try to avoid smoking just before feeding.
+Nicotine from tobacco and electronic cigarette also passes through breast milk and can cause crying, irritability, and insomnia to the breastfed child.
+Try to avoid smoking or vaping just before feeding.

 Talk to your doctor if you are thinking about using pharmacological aids such as patches or nicotine gum to quit smoking.

-Even if you do smoke, breast-feeding provides many benefits for you and your baby, including protecting him from respiratory infections.
+Even if you do smoke or vape, breastfeeding provides many benefits for you and your baby, including protecting him from respiratory infections.

 Cannabis and other drugs

-Other drugs, such as amphetamines, cocaine, heroin, LSD and PCP pass into breast milk and are dangerous for your baby.
+Cannabis and certain other drugs such as amphetamines, cocaine, heroin, LSD, and PCP pass into breast milk and are dangerous for your baby.

 Most medications pass into breast milk, but in very small amounts.
 Some medications are a better choice because more is known about their effects on nursing babies.

 Many medications may be taken while breastfeeding, including acetaminophen, ibuprofen and most antibiotics.

 Decongestants containing pseudoephedrine can reduce milk production.
 It’s best to ask your pharmacist to recommend another product.

 Talk to a health professional before taking any medication or natural health product.
 Some medications may decrease your milk supply or cause other problems.